MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/base-image-lifecycle.md

 > [!Note]
 > Microsoft has delayed the scheduled end of support and servicing dates for a number of products to help people and organizations focus their attention on retaining business continuity.
 See [Lifecycle changes to end of support and servicing dates](https://support.microsoft.com/help/4557164/lifecycle-changes-to-end-of-support-and-servicing-dates) entry from April 14, 2020 for more information.

-Windows container base images are based on either Semi-Annual Channel releases or Long-Term Servicing Channel releases of Windows Server.
+Windows container base images are based on either Long-Term Servicing Channel releases or Semi-Annual Channel releases of Windows Server.
 This article explains how long support will last for different versions of base images from both channels.

 The Semi-Annual Channel is a twice-per-year feature update release with eighteen-month servicing timelines for each release.
-This lets customers take advantage of new operating system capabilities at a faster pace, both in applications (particularly those built on containers and microservices) and in the software-defined hybrid datacenter.
+This lets customers take advantage of new operating system capabilities at a faster pace, both in applications (particularly those built on containers and microservices) and in the software-defined hybrid data center.
 For more information, see the [Windows Server Semi-Annual Channel overview](/windows-server/get-started/semi-annual-channel-overview).

 For Server Core images, customers can also use the Long-Term Servicing Channel that releases a new major version of Windows Server every two to three years.
 Long-Term Servicing Channel releases receive five years of mainstream support and five years of extended support.
 This channel works with systems that require a longer servicing option and functional stability.